-Avi Dubnov is entering his fifth season as the Miss Porter's School in 2013 as the Head Varsity Soccer Coach.
-The 2016 season proved to be the most successful in Porter's soccer history as the team won the Founders league and WWNEPSSA Class B regular season title.
-In his time with the program, Avi has been awarded the 2014 WWNEPSSA Coach of the Year and the NSCAA 2015 Coach of the year.
-In just four seasons the school has celebrated 1 All-American, 1 All-New England and 6 All-State player awards.
+Avi Dubnov came to Miss Porter's School in 2013 as the Head Varsity Soccer Coach.
+The 2016 & 2018 seasons are currently the most successful in Porter's soccer history as the team won the Founders league and WWNEPSSA Class B regular-season title.
+In his time with the program, Avi has been awarded the WWNEPSSA Coach of the Year and the NSCAA Coach of the year.
+In just six seasons the school has celebrated 1 All-American, 2 All-New England and 15 All-State player awards.

 Avi holds his USSF National 'A' License and NSCAA Advanced National Diploma.
 Along with Miss Porter's, he is a staff member for the girls US Youth Soccer National training centers and a Head Coach of the FSA FC United ECNL team.
-Avi has been a head coach for the CT Olympic Development Program for the past seven years and is on the state staff to teach USSF Licenses to coaches in New England.
-For the past three years, Avi has been a coach for Region 1 Boys.
-Previously, Avi has been an assistant coach for the Men's Soccer team at Trinity College and the Men's Soccer team at Central Connecticut State University and on the Region 1 youth soccer staff.
+Avi has been a head coach for the CT Olympic Development Program and has been on the state staff to teach USSF Licenses to coaches in New England.
+Previously, Avi has been an assistant coach for the Men's Soccer team at Trinity College, Men's Soccer team at Central Connecticut State University and on the Region 1 youth soccer staff.

 Hur-shiu Webb came to Porter's to teach mathematics in 2015 and joined the athletic coaching team in 2016 as an assistant coach for Cross Country.
 Before coming to Porter's, she was assistant coach for Cross Country and Track at St. Andrew's Episcopal School in Austin, Texas where she coached with world-renowned philanthropist and running coach, Gilbert Tuhabonye.
 She has run four marathons and over 20 half marathons.
 She has a passion for long-distance running which she discovered well after college, and she loves sharing that passion with runners of all ages and abilities.